 When the Home Page is first loaded it includes information from every node in the organization.
 To narrow down the information displayed, the page can be filtered to show information from specific environments and node groups.
 If both an environment and node group filter are applied, the page will display information for the nodes that belong to that environment, and are also in the node group.
 This could be used for instance to show nodes in the “production” environment that are also in the “Windows Server” node group.
 Only one environment filter can be applied, but multiple node group filters can be applied.
 For instance, the previous example could be refined to show the nodes in the “production” environment that are in either the “Windows Server” or “SQLServer” node groups.

-UpGuard’s CSTAR, or Cyber Security Threat Assessment Report, provides an overarching measure of an organization’s security.
+UpGuard’s CSR, or Cyber Security Rating, provides an overarching measure of an organization’s security.
 The score is based on a comprehensive analysis of every server, network device, and cloud service in the environment, as well as external cyber risks such as the industry in which the organization operates.
-The score is the weighted average of the four category scores - Changes, Policies, Vulnerabilities, and Cyber Risks - across all selected environments and node groups.
-An overall CSTAR score that is low or falling may indicate a problem.
+The score is the weighted average of four category scores - Changes, Policy Coverage, Policy Pass Rate, and Cyber Risks - across all selected environments and node groups.
+An overall CSR score that is low or falling may indicate a problem.
 Examine the four quadrants to identify which category requires further attention.

-Use the color key below to assess your CSTAR score and the severity of any issues present in the environment.
+Use the color key below to assess your CSR score and the severity of any issues present in the environment.

 The Changes section of the page captures all changes that have recently occurred.
 The score is based upon the extent to which these changes can be validated by tests - a low score indicates a high amount of change without corresponding tests.
 The Changes summary information can be used to quickly identify changes that were not expected, especially when combined with Environment and Node Group filtering.